The regime breaks another monopoly: See how private entities will be able to participate in the fuel business in Cuba

 The package also includes tax benefits for those who invest in renewable sources.

-"Reduce the tax, by an amount equivalent to the investment made, for both state and non-state economic actors who invest in renewable energy sources."
+"Reduce the tax by an amount equivalent to the investment made for state and non-state economic actors who make investments in renewable energy sources."

-The tax reduction would apply when those investments benefit social centers, health institutions, community services, facilities for vulnerable individuals, or public lighting projects.
+The tax reduction would apply when these investments benefit social centers, health institutions, community services, facilities for vulnerable individuals, or public lighting projects.

-The measure aims to encourage companies and private businesses to take on part of the investments that traditionally fell on the state budget.
+The measure aims to encourage companies and private businesses to take on part of the investments that have traditionally fallen on the state budget.

 An unthinkable opening just a few years ago

-Energy transformations are part of a much broader package that includes the opening of private banking, the authorization of private exchange houses, the possibility for national and foreign investors to purchase shares of state-owned companies, the expansion of foreign investment, and a greater role for the private sector in various economic activities.
+Energy transformations are part of a much broader package that includes the opening of private banking, the authorization of private exchange houses, the possibility for national and foreign investors to purchase shares in state-owned companies, the expansion of foreign investment, and greater participation from the private sector in numerous economic activities.

 However, the opening of the fuel market stands out as one of the most strategic sectors controlled by the Cuban state since 1959.

-The decision reflects how much the economic crisis has forced the government to reconsider positions that had been presented as unmovable for years.
+The decision reflects how much the economic crisis has forced the government to reconsider positions that for years were presented as unchangeable.

-However, the Government itself acknowledged that the transformations will entail profound changes in the national economic structure, affect more than 148 existing legal provisions, and require the drafting of dozens of new legal norms.
+However, the Government itself acknowledged that the transformations will entail deep changes in the national economic structure, will affect more than 148 existing legal provisions, and will require the drafting of dozens of new legal regulations.

 Filed under: